ironkayman/RebisTheory/RebisTheory.md

 Salt, in alchemy, in one of its many interpretation, is one of three primes.
 Essentially, it is one of elements from which all of matter is built.
 Yet, the more prominent ide of energy as omnipresent in its different forms relates to a different concept in alchemy of Prime Matter.

 Here we should note on the alchemy station across Cradle and Clockworks.
 Their design is of Clockworks rather than of Spiral Order.
 We have previously proposed, that the concept of energy and later of Spiral is a universal constant.
-This way we explained seemingly unrelated presence of energy - or salt - symbol on boh Isorian and Valkyrian armors.
-Through the identification of Forgotten time, we have also suggested a deeper relation between Isorians and celestial beings, which could've been Owlites in heavenly kingdom, their sharing of technology and designs.
-Then there was symbol of either orbs of alchemy or of alchemy itself, depicted on modern alchemy station and tomes of rage, descending from valkyries to a time of existing dragons.
-Those were the ideas of the more general concept of alchemy so deeply related to multiple civilizations.
-Then there is Sancturay Alchemy Station, which explicitly shows the familiar symbol.
+This way we explained seemingly unrelated presence of energy - or salt - symbol on both Isorian and Valkyrian armors.
+Through the identification of Forgotten time, we have suggested a deeper relation between Isorians and celestial beings, which could've been Owlites in heavenly kingdom, their sharing of technology and designs.

+Then there was symbol of orbs of alchemy.
+As it is depicted on modern alchemy station and tomes of rage, descending from valkyries to a time of existing dragons, we suspect it being a universal phenomenon of matter.
+Then there is Sancturay Alchemy Station, which explicitly shows this symbol.

+Orb os Alphemy are philosopher's stones, as they are the catalyst for the transmutation itself.
+But, their origins remains unknown, as they are uncraftable.
+Here, we have to look at their design, one of the same as Cradle, being contained in a golden frame.
+The interior of alchemy orbs is of bright lights, whose amount increases depending on the rarity of the orb.
+This theme of gold as a compound and lights we will keep in mind until the [Orbs of Alchemy section](#orbs-of-alchemy).

 ##### The Prima Materia